April 26, 2023

 What we’ll cover:

 We wouldn’t blame you if you’d rather walk barefoot through a pile of loose Legos than think about how to allocate your savings toward all your financial priorities each month.
-So here are some savings strategies to help you and your young family stay on track toward your financial goals.
+But it doesn’t have to be a painful exercise.
+Below are a few savings strategies that could help you and your young family stay on track toward your money goals – whatever they may be.

 Assuming you’re a veteran when it comes to budgeting, we’re going to forego the usual talk about how to budget and the benefits of budgeting.
 We’re also assuming you understand the importance of an emergency fund and are regularly contributing to it.
 So let’s jump right in.